 Firstly, it is important to know that any minor case can trigger legal action, including fines, but the legal concept of "willful neglect" is important in proving the guilt of the medical provider.
 Many healthcare organizations face similar security problems.
 Not doing thorough risk assessments, lacking proper risk management, neglecting system activity reviews, and not handling data access and device security well will lead to HIPAA violations and big fines.

+The cost of a HIPAA violation can be staggering.
+Financial penalties range from small fines for unintentional violations to multimillion-dollar settlements for severe breaches.
 During the past decade, HIPAA has had huge financial penalties that are costly.
 The fines range from a minimum of $100 per violation, with an annual maximum of $25,000 for repeat violations, to up to $50,000 per violation, with an annual maximum of $1.5 million for identical violations.
-Violations can also carry criminal charges that can result in jail time.

 We have gathered the 11 highest settlements brought by the Office for Civil Rights (OCR) in the U.S. Department of Health and Human Services (HHS) to consider for anyone who regularly deals with the healthcare industry.